Abeeekoala/IAC-Team-12/personal statements/Abraham.md

     addi    a1, a1, 1           #   incr
     BNE     a1, a2, _loop3      # until end of pdf array
 ```
-With that we know that the next `a0` value will be the value we should plot on the Vbuddy.
+With that, we know that the next `a0` value will be the value we should plot on the Vbuddy.
 205 is chosen because none of the values in the array calculated by the `build` will exceed 200.
 This led to the following logic inside `plot_tb.cpp`.
 ```cpp
 if (plot == 0 && top->a0 == 205)